amiame/playground_go/error-stack/README.md

 - [rotisserie/eris](https://pkg.go.dev/github.com/rotisserie/eris)
 - [pkg/errors](https://pkg.go.dev/github.com/pkg/errors)

-To put things in context, the Go package I have been using was the standard [errors](https://pkg.go.dev/errors) package.
+Also, the Go package I have been using is the standard [errors](https://pkg.go.dev/errors) package.

 ## Conclusion
 I find rotisserie/eris package the best, especially through the use of `eris.UnpackedError` to create custome message.